top of page

 • Textual and Content Analysis: Through textual and content analysis, SMIDGE investigates the nature and characteristics of extremist discourse across various online platforms.
 By analyzing language, imagery, and messaging strategies employed by extremist groups, the project aims to identify common themes, narratives, and rhetorical strategies used to attract and radicalize middle-aged individuals.

-• Surveys, Focus Groups, and Interviews: SMIDGE conducts surveys, focus groups, and interviews in six countries (UK, Italy, Belgium, Denmark, Kosovo, Cyprus) to gather qualitative and quantitative data on the perceptions, attitudes, and behaviors of middle-aged individuals regarding extremist content online.
+• Surveys, Focus Groups and Interviews: SMIDGE conducts surveys, focus groups and interviews in six countries (UK, Italy, Belgium, Denmark, Kosovo, Cyprus) to gather qualitative and quantitative data on the perceptions, attitudes and behaviors of middle-aged individuals regarding extremist content online.
 These methods provide valuable insights into the socio-cultural context and demographic-specific factors influencing susceptibility to extremist narratives.

 • Co-Creation Exercises: The development of counter-narratives and educational resources involves collaboration with stakeholders through co-creation exercises in focus groups.
 By engaging with diverse stakeholders, including community leaders, educators and media professionals, SMIDGE ensures the relevance, effectiveness, and inclusivity of the produced content.